Acceleration of SUGURI 2

 - 56 % positive mentions

-The music in the game has received positive feedback, with many praising the nostalgic 2000s vibe and the excellent trance-techno score by DJ Deku, which complements the fast-paced gameplay.
-Players appreciate the inclusion of additional tracks from previous soundtracks, enhancing the overall experience.
-While some find the music top-notch, a few mention it can contribute to motion sickness during intense gameplay.
+The music in the game has received high praise for its nostalgic 2000s vibe and excellent trance-techno compositions by DJ Deku, enhancing the overall experience of the stylish bullet hell fighter.
+Players appreciate the inclusion of additional tracks from previous soundtracks, which add variety and depth to the gameplay.
+While the soundtrack is generally considered top-notch, some players noted that it can contribute to motion sickness during intense gameplay.

 “It's a stylish bullet hell fighter with some of the most nostalgic 2000's feeling music I've heard in ages.”

-“The music is quite nice too, featuring another good trance-techno score by deku that includes styles from Suguri and Sora, yet feels right for a fighting game, including some more relaxed pieces.”
+“The music is also quite nice, featuring another good trance-techno score by Deku that includes styles from Suguri and Sora, yet it feels right for a fighting game like this, including some of the more relaxed pieces.”

 “What's also nice about this re-release is the inclusion of extra tracks from the Realism and Suguri the Best soundtracks via DLCs, which feature remixes of various songs from the Suguri series.”